Survivors Unite

 Outdoor Area

 Our new garden area was made possible with funds raised by our Senior Recovery Practitioner Rachel Bailey, built by the Criminal Justice Team and filled with plants from Borders Act for Change.
+This garden serves as a vital support facility, cared for by our Peer facilitated Support Group.
+It offers a peaceful space for community support, where individuals can come together to nurture plants, share connections, and build resilience.
+It’s truly a place of growth, both botanical and personal, contributing to trauma recovery.

 Recovery is a Garden

 Planting comes next.
-Seeds of change—small acts of kindness, new thoughts, healthier boundaries—are placed with care.
-At first, they seem insignificant, invisible.
+Seeds of change, small acts of kindness, new thoughts, and healthier boundaries are placed with care.
+Initially, they seem insignificant, invisible.
 Nothing appears to be happening.
+But beneath the surface, roots begin to form, and healing starts to take shape.

 Not every seed will flourish, but many will.
 Trust takes root.
 Confidence pushes through.
 Joy blossoms.